K'Lee

 Kaleena Renae McNabb (born 1984), better known by her stage name K'Lee, is a New Zealand pop singer who released her first single in 2001 at the age of 16, while still attending Waitakere College in West Auckland.

-Career
+Music career

-K'Lee's first single was a cover of Mr. Mister's "Broken Wings" which peaked at number 2 on the New Zealand Singles Chart.
-Her second single was "1+1+1, It Ain't Two", a song about being insulted by her boyfriend.
-K'lee's third single was "Can You Feel Me?" which became her biggest hit to date within the country.
+K'Lee released her debut single in May, 2001, "Broken Wings" which was a cover of Mr. Mister's song of the same name and peaked at No.2 on the New Zealand Singles Chart.
+She followed this up in October with second single "1+1+1, It Ain't Two", a song about being insulted by her boyfriend and peaked at No.12.

+Her third single "Can You Feel Me?" became her best known hit to date within the country, peaking at No.2 and spending 7 weeks in the Top 10.

-Her debut self-titled album debuted at number 7 on the New Zealand Albums Chart and peaked at number 4 a week later.
-The album spent only seven weeks in the albums chart and went on to sell 7,000 copies throughout New Zealand.
+Her debut self-titled album was released in May 2002, and debuted at No.7 on the New Zealand Albums Chart, peaking at No.4 a week later.
+The album spent seven weeks in the albums chart and went on to sell 7,000 copies throughout New Zealand.